 - 2 – 6 images

-Printed stuff: soon the whole VAP team will be putting up posters and flyers in cultural and community venues around the city.
+Printed stuff: VAP volunteers will be putting up posters and flyers in cultural and community venues around the city.
 We’d love for you to join us in promoting the Weekender by making sure your venue, your favourite cafe, your local school/library/shop etc has a poster up.
-At the beginning of September we’ll have stacks of posters, flyers, programmes & maps available for artists and organisers to pick up – we’ll be sure to let you know exactly where and when you can grab some.
+At the beginning of September we’ll have stacks of posters and flyers available for artists and organisers to pick up – we’ll be sure to let you know exactly where and when you can grab some.

 PAW maps and signage: this year we’re planning some special signage workshops a few weeks before the Weekender so watch out for details of these, we’re also putting together packs for every venue that will be available for collection in the week of the Weekender.
 More info available in early September.